 Meeting the needs of vulnerable clients

-Solicitors need to adapt their practices to identify and meet the needs of clients who, due to their personal circumstances and barriers put in place by society, may be vulnerable.
+Solicitors need to adapt their practices to identify and meet the needs of clients who may be vulnerable, due to their personal circumstances and barriers put in place by society.

 Types of vulnerability